becathey/name-generator-nuxt/README.md

 npm run preview
 ```

-Checkout the [deployment documentation](https://v3.nuxtjs.org/guide/deploy/presets) for more information.
+For information on deployment, see the [deployment documentation](https://v3.nuxtjs.org/guide/deploy/presets).